 The Department of Labor (DOL) has just announced that it has adopted a stricter test for determining which workers are “employees” vs. “interns,” and thus eligible for pay and other benefits associated with employment.

 Previously, the DOL followed a six-part test to determine how a worker should be classified.
-This test focused on a variety of factors, but emphasized whether the job performed displaced regular employees, whether pay was expected, and if an anticipation of employment existed.
+This test focused on a variety of factors but emphasized whether the job performed displaced regular employees, whether pay was expected, and if the anticipation of employment existed.
 However, according to a DOL statement, this test was too narrow.
 Instead, it has now elected to follow a broader standard that federal courts have recently favored.
 This seven-point test allows “increased flexibility to holistically analyze internships on a case-by-case basis,” and evaluates such factors as whether the internship was primarily educational – reflecting and complementing classroom training – benefitting the intern – or whether it is work that is designed to benefit the employer.
-The seven-point test will likely make it more difficult for employers to classify workers as interns not eligible for pay.
+The seven-point test will likely make it more difficult for employers to classify workers as interns not eligible for payment.

 Here is the DOL’s updated fact sheet on concerning interns: Intern Fact Sheet